 How SoCal Empowered Can Help

 As we’ve discussed more than once, borderline personality disorder is a complicated matter to handle, even for mental health professionals, as it appears in several specific forms.
+If the borderline personality disorder test above gives rise to concern, you need to take the next step.
 Our Orange County mental health professionals at SoCal Empowered understand the ins and outs of this difficult condition, and we’re here to help.

 If you’re concerned about yourself or someone you love after reading through this borderline personality disorder test, then all you need to do is contact us.
-We’ll listen to your situation and provide you with recommendations for moving forward.
+We’ll always start by listening to your situation and then provide you with recommendations for moving forward.
 If we think a stay with us is the best step, we’ll say so, but if not, we’ll tell you that as well.
 You’ll hear what you need to hear from us in an empathetic manner instead of what you may want to hear.

 If staying with us is the best step, we’ll even work with your insurance company to determine coverage before you commit to anything so you can proceed with a clear vision of what to expect.
+We are an in-network mental health provider for several well-known insurance companies, and we work with several other insurance carriers as well.
 Contact us today – it’s time to get this situation handled.